LaurenzDemey/RMusic/exercises.md

 3. add npm script for linting SCSS
 4. add npm script to execute all linting
 5. add npm script to fix all lint issues automatic using fixers

+## 1E. formatting

+### todo presentation material

+- prettier
+- prettier configuration
+- AST tree - how prettier works
+- optimizations
+- "Let Prettier take care of code formatting, and TSLint of the rest"

+### What we want to do

+Align formatting for the whole team by using prettier.
+To make this work perfectly we need to update linting as well.

+### Steps

+1. install prettier as dev-dependency
+2. configure prettier
+3. run prettier using npm command
+4. add prettier linting rules for tslint (https://github.com/prettier/tslint-config-prettier)
+5. (extra) add prettier linting rules for stylelint (https://github.com/prettier/stylelint-config-prettier)